 Statistics on Car Accidents

-15. Worldwide, around 1.35 million people are killed on the road as a result of traffic accidents annually, based on various statistics on cars.
+15. Worldwide, around 1.35 million people are killed in traffic accidents annually, based on various statistics on cars.

 Based on the available traffic and car crash statistics, each day, around 3,700 people lose their lives due to accidents involving not only cars but bicycles, motorbikes, buses, pedestrians, and trucks.
 Around half of these fatalities are motorcyclists, bicyclists, and pedestrians.